 About Text Entry Questions

-The Multi Line and Essay variations provide respondents with multiple lines, encouraging respondents to provide a longer response.
+The multiple lines and essay text box variations provide respondents with multiple lines, encouraging respondents to provide a longer response.
 As you can see below, this change is not reflected in the editor, but in the preview of the question.

 Text Entry Validation

-In this area, you can specify the exact type of response you want (e.g., set Content Type to only accept answers in the format of an Email Address) or a specific length for the response (e.g., 200 characters).
+Once you toggle Add validation to the blue “on” setting in this area, you can specify the exact type of response you want (e.g., set Content type to only accept answers in the format of an email address) or a specific length for the response (e.g., 200 characters).
 Respondents will not be able to move past the question until a correctly formatted response has been entered.

 Once your responses have been collected, Qualtrics offers various methods to create reports both in and out of the platform.
 From the Reports tab, you can view aggregate data with pre-made reports as well as create your own.
 From the Data & Analysis tab, you can view and manipulate your survey responses on an individual basis.